 Victims of Nursing Home Neglect or Nursing Home

 In the state of Florida, nursing home abuse is defined as any willful act by a caregiver that causes or is likely to cause significant impairment to a vulnerable adult’s physical, mental, or emotional health.
 Nursing home neglect is defined as the failure or omission on the part of a care giver to provide the care, supervision, and services necessary to maintain the physical and mental health of a vulnerable adult.
 Both of these offenses may be difficult to discern because often times nursing home and assisted living facilities engage in this abuse or neglect in subtle ways.
-If you have any concerns that this is happening to either you or a loved one, call the firm of In Law We Trust, P.A. right away.
+If you have any concerns that this is happening to either you or a loved one, call the firm of In Law We Trust Divorce and Family Lawyers right away.
 We are experienced in recognizing the telltale signs, are experts at gathering evidence to prove what is actually going on, and believe in holding nursing homes accountable for damages to the victims and their families when they provide bad care.

 What are the Signs of Nursing Home Neglect or Abuse?